allisonburtch/consultancy/services.md

 ### **If you’re a startup founder/CEO:**

 ### You’re highly driven and chasing after a brilliant idea.
 But making that brilliant idea into a reality is the next step.
 And you’ve promised a lot -- to your investors, your employees, yourself.
-You're a pre-seed or seed stage startup and want to tackle this problem as soon as possible, because everything rides on it.
+You're a pre-seed or seed stage startup and want to tackle this problem as soon as possible, because everything rides on it. **How do you align your vision to change the world with your product?**

 ### What we offer:
  - Audit comprised of interviews with yourself and team